 With posthole diggers or an auger, dig holes for the posts that are exactly 24 inches deep and 8 to 9 inches in diameter.
 Ideally, the bottom of the hole should have a slightly larger diameter than the top.
 The hole for the gatepost should be dug such that there will be exactly 42 inches of space between the posts when measuring from the inside of one post to the inside of the other.
 The center of the two holes should be a little further apart than that (approximately 45" apart) so that when the posts are set 42" apart, they will be centered in their respective holes.
 (See Figure 2) Be certain that the distance between the posts is 42" at the top as well as at the bottom.
 The dirt from the holes should be dumped outside the fence perimeter, so that it won't be on the fence line or within the finished fence.
 To set each of the corner posts and the gatepost we use a 60-pound bag of concrete and water.
 Place a corner post in one of the 24-inch deep holes and turn it so that it will be square with the other corner post.
 Attach a post level to the post.
-One person levels the post and keeps it square while another person pours small amounts of concrete and water, mixing them together with a three-foot long rod of rebar, and continuing until the hole is filled.
+(See Figure 3) One person levels the post and keeps it square while another person pours small amounts of concrete and water, mixing them together with a three-foot long rod of rebar, and continuing until the hole is filled.
 Do not fill the hole completely with dry concrete and then add water.
 This will make it too difficult to mix the concrete and water thoroughly.
-We usually pour about 1/4 of the hole with concrete and water and mix thoroughly using the rebar then repeat until the hole is full.
+We usually pour about 1⁄2 of the hole with concrete and water and mix thoroughly using the rebar then repeat until the hole is full.
 Do not overfill the hole.
 The concrete will be in the way of the fencing wire if it comes above the top of the hole.
 Follow this procedure for setting each of the corner post and the gatepost.
-The Day of the Fence Construction:

-Step 3: Setting T-posts and Support Posts In order to ensure that the t-posts are in alignment with each other and with the corner posts, stretch string around the perimeter of the fence as a guideline.
+Figure 3.
+Post leveler Make sure the dog is moved to an area where neither she nor her chain can disturb the corner posts and gateposts while they are setting in the concrete.
+We do not bring the gate with us to the worksite when we set the post since we've already determined the distance needed for it to be attached correctly.
+We never leave the gate, post levels, post hole diggers or any other materials at the worksite after setting the posts as they may not be there when we return.
+The Day of the Fence Construction: Step 3: Setting T-posts and Support Posts In order to ensure that the t-posts are in alignment with each other and with the corner posts, stretch string around the perimeter of the fence as a guideline.
+Begin with the metal gatepost.
 Tie the string to the gatepost a few inches from the ground.
 Moving in the direction away from the gate opening, stretch the string around the entire perimeter.
 Wrap it completely around each corner post, keeping it on the outside edge of the post at you arrive at the post and as you leave it.
 Keep the string within just a few inches of the ground, without allowing it to touch any obstacles on the ground.
 (See Figures 4a and 4b)